-On the other hand, as the duty of a CREST researcher, I developed a decomposition theory of modules by using Auslander-Reiten theory with Asashiba and Nakashima[6].
-This work was done independently of the investigation due to Dowbor-Mróz.
+On the other hand, as a duty of a CREST researcher, I developed a decomposition theory of modules by using Auslander-Reiten theory with Asashiba and Nakashima[6, 7].
+This work was done independently of Dowbor-Mróz's one.
+By using this result, as a duty of an AIP researcher, I discussed the interval decomposability of multidimensional persistence modules and gave an algorithm determining the decomposability under certain finiteness conditions with Asashiba, Buchet, Escolar and Nakashima [10].